CreytonValentine/horiseon-app/README.md

-# Code Refactor Starter Code
+# Horiseon search engine optimization

 ## Objective
 Given the starter code for this assignment, I attempted to complete the following requirements: